SasCezar/GitHubClassificationDataset/README.md

 # Config

 The project uses Hydra for configuring parameters in the executions.
 The configuration files can be found in [src/conf/](src/conf)

+# Run

+The scripts to run the code are located in the [src/processing](src/processing) folder.